bogitoth5/PortfolioProjects/README.md

 <ins>Overview of Findings:</ins>

-The data shows that MavenFlix had a higher-than-average number of new users during only a few months: early 2023 and summer 2023.
+The data shows that MavenFlix had a higher-than-average number of new users during only a few months: **early 2023 and summer 2023**.
 In most months, the number of new subscribers stayed close to the average.
 However, there isn’t enough data to confirm if the increases in new users during those periods are due to seasonal trends.

 On the other hand, cancellations have been steadily rising since September 2022.
 Starting in February 2023, cancellations have consistently been above the average, with the highest number occurring in June 2023.
 This sharp increase might be due to competition, such as another service offering better features or pricing.
 Conducting a user survey could help identify the reasons behind this trend.

-Retention is also a concern, as a very high number of the users cancel their subscription before reaching five months.
-Only 21% of users have stayed with MavenFlix for more than five months, including currently active and already canceled users.
-The highest number of cancellations happens after just one or two months.
+Retention is also a concern, as a very high number of the users cancel their subscription before reaching five months. **Only 21% of users** have stayed with MavenFlix for more than five months, including currently active and already canceled users.
+The highest number of cancellations happens **after just one or two months**.
 This is another area that could benefit from further investigation, potentially through a user feedback survey.

 ![dashboard](images/mavenflix_dashboard_canceled1.PNG)
 <p align="center">